Dressing Professionally in the Workplace

 If your workplace has a required uniform, or involves a lot of physical labor, your clothing choices will be limited to purely functional ones - but you probably also aren't reading this post.

 When you start to work in a more professional environment, your choices for what to wear can seem endless (as can the potential pitfalls of making the wrong choice).
-While formal business wear is fairly self-explanatory, dressing “business casual” is less so1Saiki, D. (2013).
-Identification of workplace dress by low-income job seekers.
-Journal of Employment Counseling, 50, 50–58. doi: 10.1002/j.2161-1920.2013.00024.x, leaving many job seekers (or recent hires) without the information they need to dress appropriately.
+While formal business wear is fairly self-explanatory, dressing "business casual" is less so (Saiki, 2013), leaving many job seekers (or recent hires) without the information they need to dress appropriately.

 DIY your own workshop (at home!)